jaishana25/Mypulmo/README.md

 Training: To train I had used different transfer learning models like resnet52,vgg19,vgg16,inception,exception,mobilenet,inceptionresnet, etc. I had done fine-tuning on different models to increase the accuracy.
 After I had done the ensembling of different model as every models have their own methods to extract the feature from images

-Step 3:

-Deployment: For deployment, I had used flask and Heroku

 ## Getting Started